pulp-network/pnlp/README.md

 - clone this repo
 - cd `pnlp/pnlp-app`

+## To run the frontend

 - `npm install`
 - `npm start`
 - [http://localhost:4200](http://localhost:4200)
 - during HackFS, use [FEEDBACK.md](https://github.com/pnlp-network/pnlp/blob/master/FEEDBACK.md) to list all (even minor) interactive trouble with positive and critical feedback for other teams we're interacting with.
 This is helpful to the community at large.
 - use [LOG.md](https://github.com/pnlp-network/pnlp/blob/master/LOG.md) to make high level notes about new accomplishments/progress/challenges on any given day.
 We hope to be able to start blogging about the development of `pnlp` _on_ `pnlp` itself and LOG.md can serve as the bones of many articles.

+## To run the smart contract

+- Run `ganache-cli` in a new terminal.
+To install Ganche the first time, run `npm install -g ganache-cli`.
+- Open another terminal
+- `cd pnlp-contract && truffle migrate`

 # Stack